scottyschup/ruby-curriculum/w1d1/running-ruby-code/source-files.md

 Your early files should probably contain just the code for the problems in the current chapter.
-You may wish to name them `object_exercises.rb`, `string_exercises.rb`, etc. The `.rb` is traditional; it will signal to Textmate2 that it is dealing with a Ruby file.
+You may wish to name them `object_exercises.rb`, `string_exercises.rb`, etc. The `.rb` is traditional; it will signal to Atom that it is dealing with a Ruby file.

 Once your code is in files, you will want to be able to load them.
 Use the `require` method: